briankoser/sfc-listeners-guide/episodes/0261-josh-brolin-voicing-thanos-and-other-news.md

   - JJ Abrams is using practical effects for Star Wars Episode VIII
 future_episodes:
   - Alan Moore
+take_that_science:
+  - Scientists believe there might be a wormhole at the center of our galaxy

 last_listen: 2019-11-27
 recommendation: no